-It was a much more complicated problem to demarcate the frontier between Poland and the U.S.S.R. in the southern portion of the region taken from Poland at the time of the partitions, and inhabited for the most part by an Ukrainian population.
-For, whereas to the north of the Pripet, in Polish White-Ruthenian territory, the influence of Polish civilization is to be felt prevalently in the west, and the further east one goes the weaker it becomesto the south the strongest centres of Polish civilization and influence were scattered, and as a rule were actually most numerous in the east.
-In Czarist times this region was divided between the three governments of Velhynia, Podolia, and Kiev.
+It was a much more complicated problem to demarcate the frontier between Poland and the U.S.S.R. in the southern portion of the region taken from Poland at the time of the partitions, and inhabited for the most part by a Ukrainian population.
+For, whereas to the north of the Pripet, in Polish White-Ruthenian territory, the influence of Polish civilization is to be felt prevalently in the west, and the further east one goes the weaker it becomes-to the south the strongest centres of Polish civilization and influence were scattered, and as a rule were actually most numerous in the east.
+In czarist times this region was divided between the three governments of Volhynia, Podolia, and Kiev.
 The last-named was the most strongly russified.
-But even there the Poles had about 50 per cent. of the seats in the zemstva of one district (Lipovets), and about 40 per cent. in three others (Berdichev, Skvira, and Tarashcha).
-Further, the Poles held 50 per cent. and more of the seats in the zemstva of the districts of Yampol, Haysin, Proskurov, Lityn, Latychev, Ushitsa, and Kamenets Podolski in the government of Podolia, and the districts of Starokonstantynov, Zasławl, and Włodzimierz in the government of Volhynia.
-In the remainder of this government, i.e., in the districts of Ostróg, Równe, Krzemieniec, Dubno, Łuck, Kowel and Zhitomir, the Poles held between 35 and 45 per cent. of the seats in the zemstva.

-Had all the districts where the Poles had 50 per cent. and more of the seats in the zemstva been united to Poland, the southern sector of the Polish-Soviet frontier, as is shown on Map VIII, would have run much further east than in the sector to the north of the Pripet.
-Moreover, the south-eastern border of Poland would have taken in a country of almost 100,000 square kilometres, where about 75 per cent. of the entire population was composed of three and a half million Orthodox Ukrainians; and as the fundamentally democratic and liberal structure of Poland would rapidly have led to the rise of an educated class from the masses of the people, a strong national consciousness would soon have developed.
-Despite the sincere intention of the Polish State not to interfere in the domestic affairs of the Soviet Union, and in particular not to interfere in the Russo-Ukrainian problem, yet the existence of so large an Orthodox Ukrainian population of rapidly growing nationalist tendencies would inevitably have inspired Moscow with the fear that a strong and dangerous centre of Ukrainian irredentism might be established in Poland.
+But even in it the Poles had about 50 per cent. of the seats in the zemstva of one district (Lipovets), and about 40 per cent. in three others (Berdichev, Skvira, and Tarashcha).
+Further, the Poles held 50 per cent. and more of the seats in the zemstva of the districts of Yampol, Haysin, Proskurov, Lityn, Latychev, Ushitsa, and Kamenets Podolski in the government of Podolia, and the districts of Starokonstantynov, sector to the north of the Pripet.
+Further, the south-eastern border of Poland would have taken in a country of almost 100,000 square kilometres, where about 75 per cent. of the whole population was composed of three and a half millions of Orthodox Ukrainians; and as the fundamentally democratic and liberal structure of Poland would rapidly have led to the rise of an educated class from the masses of the people, a strong national consciousness would soon have developed.
+Despite the sincere intention of the Polish State not to interfere in the domestic affairs of the Soviet Union, and in particular not to interfere in the Russo-Ukrainian problem, yet the existence of so large an Orthodox, Ukrainian population of rapidly growing nationalist tendencies would inevitably have inspired Moscow with the fear lest a strong and dangerous centre of Ukrainian irredentism might be established in Poland.